fantonatos/cs240ca5/README.md

 Collaborators: Fotis Antonatos, Travis Hoa, and Liam Lyu

-## Project Info
+## Project Description
-This program simulates an [`Extended Friendship Network` (EFN)](friendships.hpp) containing users who listen to music.
+This program simulates an [`Extended Friendship Network`](friendships.hpp) (EFN) containing users who listen to music.
 Using various data structures, a user can query the network and see what songs are popular among his friends and the friends of his friends.
 There is no limit to the network size.
 A user can accept song recommendations from `N` radius around him.
 ## Specifications
 See [CHECKLIST.md](CHECKLIST.md)
 ## Data Structures